DCC-EX/dcc-ex.github.io/docs/ex-turntable/configure.rst

 `Valid values: 1 - 10`

 Step counts sent from |EX-CS| will be multiplied by this number, allowing for larger gear ratios and small microsteps that result in a steps per revolution of greater than 32767.
 The maximum number after multiplication is 4,294,967,295.

+Note you will likely need to increase :ref:`ex-turntable/configure:sanity_steps` if you have to define a gearing factor higher than 1.

 ROTATE_FORWARD_ONLY
 -------------------